stm32duino/wiki_contrib/STM32duinoBLE.md

 # STM32duinoBLE with X-NUCLEO-BNRG2A1

-STM32duinoBLE library does not work with the stock firmware that is loaded in the BLE module of X-NUCLEO-BNRG2A1 expansion board.
+STM32duinoBLE library could not work with the stock firmware that is loaded in the BLE module of X-NUCLEO-BNRG2A1 expansion board.

 For this reason, first of all, it is needed to solder on X-NUCLEO-BNRG2A1, if it is not soldered, a 0 Ohm resistor at R117.